rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: ElectrumX network uses socket connection, so reconnection delay (with `reconnectDelay` key) can be configured too.
 Alternatively, you can change the port, which is `50002` by default.

 > Note: RPC username and password is optional, if you're using a public node you don't need to add authorization configs.

+> NOTE: When using docker there are `FIRO_RPC_USERNAME` and `FIRO_RPC_PASSWORD` environment variable available for rpc authentication that you can set instead of in the local configuration.

 2. **Initial Block Height:** Define the starting block height for observing and reporting events.
 We recommend using the latest Firo block: